Office No. E-A5 2025 / Office phone: +7 (495) 280-14-81 ext. 3540 / E-mail:

 Currently, he is working on the first THz- photonic integrated circuits (PIC) process design kit (PDK), aiming to integrate all lasers and photonic devices (active and passive) with THz nanodevices in one single chip.
 Main applications of those THz-PIC chips are in communications including 6G and beyond, Bio-medical including viruses’ detection, security and safety including explosive detection and body search scanners, industrial inspections including quality degradation, and much more.

 He published more than 55 scientific articles and he is a Guest Editor of the MDPI Special Issue on New Progress in Infrared, Millimeter and Terahertz Waves.
-He is with the Skolkovo Institute of Science and Technology, Moscow, Russia, as an Associate Professor of the Center for Photonics and Quantum Materials.

 My main research interests are photonic, semiconductor- and nanophotonics based THz sources and detectors as well as applications mainly in communications, Bio-medical, and sensing.
 In terms of THz sources, I am developing photomixers for continuous-wave applications and photoconductors enhanced with metallic nanostructures for THz generation as well as THz detection.
 I am interested in a wide range of applications, particularly novel photonic concepts, THz communication systems, interaction of THz radiation with matter, novel materials for THz sources and detectors, THz-Medicine systems, III-V semiconductor physics and nanomaterial (nanowire, graphene, and CNT) based THz electronics.
 I am recently reorienting my research line towards system-level technology and applications of THz radiations in both applied and industrial research.
 Where currently, I am working on the first THz- photonic integrated circuits (PIC) process design kit (PDK), aiming to integrate all lasers and photonic devices (active and passive) with THz nanodevices in one single chip.
 Main applications of those THz-PIC chips are in communications including 6G/7G, Bio-medical including viruses’ detection, security and safety including explosive detection and body search scanners, industrial inspections including quality degradation, and much more.